lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/HTTPRouteconfiguration/Route.md

 	([optional](#), string) Optionally specifies the routing priority.

 - **headers**</br>
 	([optional](#), array) Specifies a set of headers that the route should match on.
-The router will check the request°Øs headers against all the specified headers in the route config.
+The router will check the request‚Äôs headers against all the specified headers in the route config.
 A match will happen if all the headers in the route are present in the request with the same values (or based on presence if the value field is not in the config).

 - **request_headers_to_add**</br>
 	([optional](#), array) Specifies a list of HTTP headers that should be added to each request handled by this virtual host.
 Headers are specified in the following form: